-I Why should I join with those in play, In whom I've no delight?
-Who curse and swear, but never pray,

-Who call ill names and fight.
+WHY should I join with those in play In whom I've no delight; Who curse and swear, but never pray; Who call ill names and fight?

-2 I hate to hear a wanton song;
+- 2 I hate to hear a wanton song,

-Their words offend mine ears:
+The words offend mine ears;

 I should not dare defile my tongue

 With language such as theirs.

-3 Away from fools I'll turn mine eyes;
+- 3 Away from fools I'll turn mine eyes,

 Nor with the scoffers go;

 I would be walking with the wise,

 That wiser I may grow.

-4 From one rude boy that's us'd to mock,
+- 4 From one rude boy that's used to mock,

-They learn the wicked jest;
+They learn the wicked jest:

 One sickly sheep infects the flock,

 And poisons all the rest.

-5 My God, I hate to walk or dwell With sinful children here: Then let me not be sent to hell,

-Where none but sinners are.
+- 5 My God, I hate to walk or dwell With sinful children here; Then let me not be sent to hell, Where none but sinners are.

-22. Against pride in Clothes.
+XXII.-AGAINST PRIDE IN CLOTHES.

-1 Why should our garments, made to hide Our parents' shame, provoke our pride?
-The art of dress did ne'er begin, Till Eve, our mother, learnt to sin.
+WHY should our garments, made to hide Our parents' shame, provoke our pride?
+The art of dress did ne'er begin, Till Eve, our mother, learn'd to sin.

-2 When first she put the covering on, Her robe of innocence was gone; And yet her children vainly boast In the sad marks of glory lost.

-3 How proud we are! how fond to show Our clothes, and call them rich and new When the poor sheep and silk-worms wore That very clothing long before.
+- 2 When first she put the covering on, Her robe of innocence was gone; And yet her children vainly boast In the sad marks of glory lost. - 3 How proud we are, how fond to show Our clothes, and call them rich and new; When the poor sheep and silkworm wore That very clothing long before!

-4 The tulip and the butterfly
+- 4 The tulip and the butterfly

-Appear in gayer coats than I:
+Appear in gayer coats than I;

-Let me be drest fine as I will,
+Let me be dress'd fine as I will,

 Flies, worms, and flowers exceed me still.

-5 Then let me set my heart to find Inward adornings of the mind; Knowledge and virtue, truth and grace, These are the robes of richest dress.
+- 5 Then will I set my heart to find Inward adornings of the mind; Knowledge and virtue, truth and grace, These are the robes of richest dress.

-6 No more shall worms with me compare; This is the raiment angels wear; The Son of God, when here below, Put on this blest apparel too.
+- 6 No more shall worms with me compare, This is the raiment angels wear; The Son of God, when here below, Put on this bless'd apparel too.

-7 It never fades, it ne'er grows old,
+- 7 It never fades, it ne'er grows old,

-Nor fears the rain, nor moth, nor mould:
+Nor fears the rain, nor moth, nor mould;

-It takes no spot, but still refines:
+It takes no spot, but still refines;

-The more 'tis worn the more it shines.
+The more 'tis worn, the more it shines.

-8 In this on earth would I appear:
+- 8 In this on earth would I appear,

 Then go to heaven and wear it there;

-God will approve it in his sight;
+God will approve it in his sight,

-"Tis his own work, and his delight.
+'Tis his own work and his delight.

-23. Obedience to Parents.
+XXIII.-OBEDIENCE TO PARENTS.

-Let children that would fear the Lord Hear what their teachers say; With reverence hear their parents' word, And with delight obey.
+LET children that would fear the Lord Hear what their teachers say: With reverence hear their parent's word, And with delight obey.

 2 Have you not heard what dreadful plagues

 Are threaten'd by the Lord,

-To him that breaks his father's law,
+To him that breaks his father's laws,

 Or mocks his mother's word?

 3 What heavy guilt upon him lies!

 How cursed is his name!

-The ravens shall pick out his eyes, And eagles eat the same.
+The ravens shall pick out his eyes,

+And eagles eat the same.

-4 But those who worship God, and give
+4 But those that worship God, and give

 Their parents honour due,

-Here on this earth, they long shall live,
+Here on this earth they long shall live,

 And live hereafter too.